y-yeah/hal19/README.md

 ## 3. Notes

 * It is **not** safe to keep running this app for long time if your memory and CPU are rather slow.
-One way to fix this issue is to give HAL19 access to cloud services to store all the pictures it has recorded.
+Therefore, one of the future plans to fix this issue is to give HAL19 access to *cloud services* to store all the pictures it has recorded.
 * Training OpenCV by seeding more data sets of human faces and improving accuracy of its face recognition functionality are the keys for HAL19 to keep growing.
+More plans will be coming up.

 ## 4. Resources
 These are the very useful to better understand how this app works: